Plage de Nice

 Pros

-• Markets, lanes and Castle Hill at your feet
+• Markets, narrow alleys, and Castle Hill all on foot

 Cons